-- 1. Director of Public Relations and Marketing is notified of crisis situation. - 2.
-Director of Public Relations and Marketing will initiate the Crisis Communication Plan. - 3.
-Director of Public Relations and Marketing determines level of crisis and assembles team. - 4.
+- 1. Chief Communications Officer is notified of crisis situation. - 2.
+Chief Communications Officer will initiate the Crisis Communication Plan. - 3.
+Chief Communications Officer determines level of crisis and assembles team. - 4.
 Emergency Operations Plan is reviewed. - 5.
 Appropriate communications to relevant news organizations and other stakeholders are planned. - 6.
 Crisis Communication Team monitors media and responds to phone calls, emails and online comments. - 7.
 Follow-up information is to be provided as it becomes available.

-Relevant Policy or Procedure(s): 1106 - College Communications revision); 11/18/19 (minor revision)
+Relevant Policy or Procedure(s): 1106 - College Communications revision); 11/18/19 (minor revision); 8/26/22 (minor revision)